 When that did not work, he tacked to putting the sanction screws on Russia to get the Nordstream 2 project killed to replace the gas with more expensive US LNG, another pipe dream.

 Thus the make-believe business genius turned out to be an emperor with no clothes.
 The cherry on the cake is his exposure for never having been a billionaire, a house of cards media scam, something he actually did have a talent for doing with the help of people behind the scenes, which VT has written about extensively here… Jim W. Dean ]

 First published September 16, 2021

 While the twentieth anniversary of the 9/11 attacks has been marked by the US withdrawal from Afghanistan, the end of the US’ longest-ever war is also seeing some significant changes in the US geopolitics.

 Specifically, the arrival of Joe Biden in the White House has set in motion forces that could dramatically redefine the nature of US ties with one of its closest allies in the ‘war on terror’ i.e., the Saudis.

-A major manifestation of the changing US priorities and a shift away from the Saudis came recently when the US recently withdrawn a set of advance US missile defense systems from Prince Sultan air base, 70 miles south-east of Riyadh.
+A major manifestation of the changing US priorities and a shift away from the Saudis came recently when the US recently withdrew a set of advanced US missile defense systems from Prince Sultan airbase, 70 miles south-east of Riyadh.